eficode-academy/istio-katas/01-basic-traffic-routing.md

 You use virtual services to route traffic to kubernetes services.

-VirtualService is used in addition to the normal Kubernetes service object.
+A VirtualService is used in addition to the normal Kubernetes service object.
 A VirtualService defines a set of traffic routing rules to apply when a host is addressed.